-All committee meetings held by BMC are open to the public.
-Some meetings are held in the BMC offices at 1500 Whetstone Way, Baltimore, Maryland 21230, however all meetings are accessible virtually.
+All meetings held by BMC are open to the public.
+Most meetings are held in the BMC offices at 1500 Whetstone Way, Baltimore, Maryland 21230.

 When meetings are conducted in other venues, BMC strives to assure that the facility is accessible, externally and internally.
 When possible, meeting locations are selected along public bus routes.